 There is no information on the delivery options for fridge items and controlled drugs.

-There are plenty of options for UK patients to have their NHS prescriptions delivered.
+There are plenty of options for UK patients to deliver their NHS prescriptions.
 The current trend for delivery of NHS prescriptions moves towards the delivery by post (Royal Mail) with all major pharmacies offering this service.
 Although free delivery of medicines by post can be convenient, it may not suit all patients.

 Patients can manage the ordering of medication with the use of online GP services, a free service offered by most doctor surgeries in the UK, and collect their medicines from a local pharmacy without going to a GP surgery.